blanton-black/pubba/README.md

   * This helper emits the `link` and `script` tags with the contents defined in __pubba.yml__
 * `page_body_tags`
   * This helper emits the `script` tag with the contents defined in __pubba.yml__.
 You would typically place this just before the `</body>` tag.
+* `burst(url)`
+  * This helper simply appends a cache bursting parameter name `aid` to the end of the url.
+In development mode the `aid` value is updated per request.
+The intent is to help with the particularly aggressive caching Google's Chrome browser likes to implement.
+In production mode, Pubba requires `ENV[ASSET_ID]` to be set and uses this for the `aid` value.
+I expect this to be tweaked as I get further into implementation.

 Sample use: